White Rice Recipe

 Instructions

-- TOAST: This step is optional.
+• TOAST: Optional.
 Melt butter over medium heat in a small but heavy sauce pot.
 Add rinsed and drained rice and toast for about 10 minutes, stirring occasionally, until the grains are lightly golden brown.

 Notes

-- Long grain white rice ratio = 1 cup rice to 1.5 cups liquid
+• Long grain white rice ratio = 1.5 cups liquid to 1 cup rice.

 Equipment